The Science of Our Work: Development of the Global Mindset Inventory

 - Has 3 versions available for our clients in the Corporate Sector, Academic Institutions, and Non-Profits/Government Sectors

-- Is available for self-assessment or 360 peer feedback.
+- Is available in self-assessment and 360 versions.

-- Has been validated by the Dunnette Group
+- Has been validated by the Dunnette Group, a world class instrument design firm

 - Is available in multiple languages